hiddenalt/bot_memi4/README.md

 [![gitlocalized ](https://gitlocalize.com/repo/5206/whole_project/badge.svg)](https://gitlocalize.com/repo/5206/whole_project?utm_source=badge)

 ## About
-**Memer the Bot** _(Bot Memich, bot_memi4)_ is a cross-platform bot focused on generating random memes.
+**Memer the Bot** _(Bot Memich)_ is a cross-platform bot focused on generating random memes.
 Oriented to be hosted on VK and Telegram.

+Built with Laravel, Botman, Lighthouse and Vue.js.

 This repo is a redux version of a bot, originally hosted at [vk.com/bot_memi4](https://vk.com/bot_memi4).
-Built with Laravel, Botman, Lighthouse and Vue.js.

 ## Implemented features